larryberland/kimbra_studio/config/jekyll/_posts/2012-10-05-top-reason-for-use.markdown

 published: true
 title: Number One reason wedding studios use us
 comments: true
+author: Jim James
+excerpt: Wedding studios are under a lot of pressure to complete their photography package quickly.
+The bride, the mother of the bride,
+         the families of the bride and the groom, everyone wants to see those pictures.
+The reality is that it takes significant time to winnow the thousand or more pictures to a presentation package.
+The clients are impatient and don't appreciate the amount of work that's required, nor the studio's reluctance to release portraits before they are all complete and crafted to the studio's quality standards.
 ---

 Wedding studios are under a lot of pressure to complete their photography package quickly.
 The bride, the mother of the bride,